Narenderbeniwal/ML-ModeL-Monitoring/README.md

 ### **Aknowledgements:**

-* Would like to thank DataTalkClub for the help in creating this project.
+* Would like to thank ineuron.ai for the help in creating this project.